 THE DECISION-MAKING TRANSPARENCY KIT!

-If you are interested in knowing about a decision-making process, and want to search for information, submit a request, or campaign for greater transparency of decision making, you might consider taking a look at the following materials!
+If you are interested in knowing about a decision-making process, want to search for information, submit a request, or campaign for greater transparency of decision making, you might consider taking a look at the following materials!

 LOOKING FOR INFORMATION?